section-engineering-education/engineering-education/articles/nginx-reverse-proxy/index.md

 ### Reverse Proxy Example
 ![image](./reverse_proxy_working.png)

-This is an example of an architecture, where two apps are running in the background, but clients have no idea about them.
-Clients only know about NGINX which acts as a reverse proxy that sends the request to the appropriate application.
+This is an example of an architecture, where two apps are running in the background, but the clients have no idea about them.
+The Clients only know about NGINX which acts as a reverse proxy that sends the request to the appropriate application.

-Now that you have a broad idea of what we are about to build, let us jump right in!
+Now that you have a broad idea of what we are about to build, Let's jump right in!

 ## Aim
 1. Deploy two applications and have it managed by NGINX.